| |

 the English common law.

-claimed to be atheists, Christian apologists nevertheless described
+be atheists, Christian apologists nevertheless described them

-The idea of it was apparently seen as such a threat that Christians
+idea of it was apparently seen as such a threat that Christians

 in the eighteenth century started to proclaim that there could